See, Swim With Penguins

 Boulder’s Beach (near Cape Town), South Africa

-See, Swim With Penguins <br>(Not in Antarctica)“Africa” and “penguins.”
+“Africa” and “penguins.”
 Those are not contradictions.
 At Boulder’s Beach, in Simons Town, a short drive south of Cape Town, native penguins flourish.
 Indeed, the type of penguins here are of a species commonly referred to as the African penguin.
 (Go figure).
 Locals sometimes refer to them as “jackass penguins” (because of the hee-haw of their mating calls, not because these penguins act like our former college roommate).

 You can find African penguins on remote stretches of coast in Namibia and on several islands off South Africa (including Robben Island, where Nelson Mandela was imprisoned).
 But Boulder’s Beach might be the best, most convenient location to see them.
 And to swim with them.

 The majority of Boulder’s 3,000+ penguins are inside a small national park area.
 The 100 rand park entrance fee will give you access to both a platform viewing area and to a swimming beach.
 Though the penguins, unaware of the park’s boundaries, wander freely around Simons Town.
-You’ll likely find some at the public (eg. fee) beach immediately north of the park.
+You’ll likely find some at the public (eg. free) beach immediately north of the park.
 It is also semi-common to see penguins on the sidewalk and crossing the street.
 Spot Cool Stuff even found one seeking shade underneath our parked car!

 Oamaru Harbor, New Zealand